How to deliver 360 degree feedback effectively

 7. Summarise and close

-Close the session by agreeing on the strengths and development areas and where and how these will be acted on or supported.
+Close the session by agreeing on the strengths and development areas and how these will be acted on.
 Discuss next steps in terms of sharing the 360 with others.

-In conclusion, 360 degree feedback is a hugely powerful development tool but needs careful management and a commitment to investing in proper feedback and support to ensure that the individual gains from it.
-Generating a 360 report is only a small part of the process and providing a report directly to the individual without coaching support risks even well-meaning feedback being damaging and creating long term ramifications for the individual and the organisation.
-You can use this process as a structure for consistency amongst the feedback givers in your organisation or if you want more hands on support the Actus team offer 360 degree feedback coaching or train the trainer sessions on request.
+In conclusion, 360 degree feedback is a hugely powerful development tool.
+However it needs careful management and a commitment to proper feedback and support to maximise value.
+Generating a 360 report is only a small part of the process.
+Providing a report directly to the individual without coaching support risks, even well-meaning feedback being damaging.
+This can create long term ramifications for the individual and the organisation.
+You can use the outlined above process as a structure for consistency amongst the feedback givers in your organisation.
+If you want more hands on support we offer 360 degree feedback coaching or Train the Trainer sessions on request.

-We have lots of supporting resources on 360 degree feedback, I dedicate two HR Uprising episodes to this topic and you can also download our free e-book on the topic here: ‘The Complete Guide to 360 degree Feedback’
+We have lots of supporting resources on 360 degree feedback.
+I dedicate two HR Uprising episodes to this topic.
+You can also download our free e-book on the topic here: ‘The Complete Guide to 360 degree Feedback’

 Free 360 Feedback Resources